sqrldev/SQRLDotNetClient/README.md

 #### Install Client on Windows OS

-- Download Windows Client File https://client.sqrloauth.com/win-x64/SQRLDotNetClientUI.exe
+- Download the latest Windows Client binary from the Github releases: [https://github.com/sqrldev/SQRLDotNetClient/releases](https://github.com/sqrldev/SQRLDotNetClient/releases)
-- Save the file in C:\SQRL\ folder
+- Save the file in the `C:\SQRL\` folder
-- Download the Registry Edit File from: https://github.com/sqrldev/SQRLDotNetClient/blob/master/Installers/Windows/WindowsRegEx.reg
+- Download the registry file from: https://github.com/sqrldev/SQRLDotNetClient/blob/master/Installers/Windows/WindowsRegEx.reg
 - Run the downloaded file to register the sqrl schema.
-Not if your Client isn't in the C:\SQRL folder you'll have to adjust the script.
+If your Client isn't in the `C:\SQRL` folder, you'll have to adjust the script.

 ![](/SQRLDotNetClientUI/Assets/SQRL_InAction.gif)